Merethin/Latte/README.md

 # Latte

-An all-in-one NationStates userscript for tag raiding.
+An all-in-one NationStates userscript for R/D.

 ## DISCLAIMER